datathings/greycat-training-java-sdk-advanced/README.md

 > Patrick Fleith.
 (2023).
 Controlled Anomalies Time Series (CATS) Dataset (Version 2) [Data set].
 Solenix Engineering GmbH. https://doi.org/10.5281/zenodo.8338435

-It's already located in the repository under the name: ```data_small.csv``` For training purposes we are using only first 10,000 lines of the dataset.

 ### GreyCat setup.
 It's already setup in this project.

 - GreyCat runtime: https://get.greycat.io/